LowUp/Guess_the_number/README.md

 # Guess_the_number
+ *2 little python game where:
-- Little python game where the computer generates a secret number and the user has to guess that number.
+  *The computer generates a secret number and the user has to guess that number. (computer.py) *The user inputs a secret number and the computer guess the secret number. (user.py)